nicksieger/sheepsafe/README.md

 If you wish to receive Growl notifications when Sheepsafe is switching your location, be sure to install the `growlnotify` utility from the "Extras" folder in the Growl .dmg.
+Then install the `growl` gem:

+      sudo gem install growl

 ## Post-install